 Many medical device companies have begun to manufacturer discreet, wearable sensors that can help healthcare providers monitor the health of seniors and other individuals who need round-the-clock monitoring.
 These sensors stick directly to the skin and can monitor things such as blood pressure, heart rate, activity levels, and even quality of sleep.

 There are dozens of products on the market designed to make life easier for seniors who choose to live at home.
 Talk to your provider about products that are right for you or your loved one.
-And if you need assistance securing home healthcare services, reach out to us at United Energy Workers Healthcare and Four Corners Health Care for help.
+And if you need assistance securing home healthcare services, or seeing what illnesses qualify for DOL EEOICPA reach out to us at United Energy Workers Healthcare and Four Corners Health Care for help.